Johnson dazzles as Canada beat Czechia 5-1 in Junior Hockey World Championship - ExBulletin

 Johnson dazzles as Canada beat Czechia 5-1 in Junior Hockey World Championship

-EDMONTON – Kent Johnson has been working for years on a move that will astonish goalkeepers and hockey fans alike.
+EDMONTON Kent Johnson has been working for years on a move that will stun goalkeepers and hockey fans alike.

 On Saturday, he executed it in a big way by scoring a worthy highlight and helping Canada to a 5-1 victory over the Czech Republic in the Junior World Hockey Championships.

-Putting the dazzling game winner away 19 minutes into the first period, Johnson scooped the puck on his stick blade behind the net, picked it up as it slid forward and whirled it over the Czech goalkeepers’ shoulder for an elusive Michigan goal.
+Putting the dazzling game winner away 19 minutes into the first period, Johnson scooped the puck on his stick blade behind the net, picked it up as it slid forward and whirled it over the Czech keeper’s shoulder for an elusive “Michigan” goal.

-The move, also known as a lacrosse goal, is something the Columbus Blue Jackets prospect has been working on for about six years.
+The move, also known as a lacrosse target, is something that Columbus blue jackets prospect has been working for about six years.

 Still, it was exciting to pull it out to give the Canadians a 2-1 lead that they never relinquished.